 Q: How many subscribers does the service have?

 A: Sony has never revealed official subscriber or user numbers for Funimation.

-Q: Is Funimation actually going to acquire Crunchyroll?
+Q: Did Funimation acquire its rival Crunchyroll?

 That’s our look at Funimation.
 We will expand this article as more info on the service is added and changed.